Sports in Maharashtra: Cricket

 Cricket is played at domestic and international levels in Maharashtra and is consistently supported by people from most parts of the state.
 Maharashtra is home to the Maharashtra cricket team, Vidarbha cricket team, Veer Marathi cricket franchise, Mumbai Indians, and the regionally dominant Mumbai cricket team.
 The Mumbai cricket team was the dominant franchise for much of the 20th century, winning the first Ranji Trophy Championship over North India in 1935 and winning fifteen consecutive Ranji Trophy victories between 1958–1973.
-Mumbai is the most successful team in the history of the Ranji Trophy championship, winning 40 titles over the course of its history, as well as the most successful team in the Irani Cup, with 16 titles won.
+Mumbai is the most successful team in the history of the Ranji Trophy championship, winning 40 titles over the course of its history, as well as the most successful team in the Irani Trophy, with 16 titles won.

 The Mumbai cricket team is overseen by the Mumbai Cricket Association and the Maharashtra cricket team is overseen by the Maharashtra Cricket Association.
 The Mumbai cricket team and Mumbai Indians both have their home grounds at Wankhede Stadium, an international cricket ground.
 Both teams play in the Indian Premier League, of which the Mumbai Indians was one of eight founding members in 2008.

 The Maharashtra Cricket Association set up a T20 franchise league called Maharashtra Premier League (MPL) in 2023, which has six teams.
 It sold the franchise rights for 57 crore rupees for three years through open bidding.
 The inaugural season was expected to start on 15 June 2023, at the association's Pune's stadium.

 Maharashtra is home to India's first cricket museum, Blades of Glory, which is based in Pune and run by Rohan Pate, a former cricketer.
 It opened during the 2013 Indian Premier League season.